poormanslaserscanner/go-sqlite/README.md

 #### insert

-_insert(obj, table, column, data)_
+`insert(obj, table, column, data)`

 Simple insert function as find in matlab database toolbox.
 table and column should be strings. data can be a string or double.

+#### tables

+`tables(obj)`

+List all available talbes in the database.

 # Performance

 Writing is slow if your database file is located on a hard disk (hdd).
 Furthermore, if you're using `save` commands, go-sqlite can write max.
 100 values at ones _(e.g. it do 3 writes for a 15x10 matrx.
 1st write is the dimension, 2nd write the first 100 values and the 3rd write are the last 50 values)_.
 This is the disadvantage of using the sqlite3 binary.
 Reading is much faster than writing.

 On Linux, you can locate your database file to tmpfs.
 It's probably the fastest methode.
 How ever, on modern hosts with SSD storage, if's fairly fast too.

 If it's even to slow for your needs, try another database, e.g. redis with [go-redis](https://github.com/markuman/go-redis).